 Take probiotics and prebiotics

 Probiotics are the good bacteria that already resides in your gut.
-In effect, you can bolster the army of good gut flora by consuming probiotics in the form of supplements or as fermented foods such as yogurt, kimchi, sauerkraut, and kefir.
+In effect, you can bolster the army of good gut flora by consuming probiotics in the form of supplements or as fermented foods such as yoghurt, kimchi, sauerkraut, and kefir.
 These can act as a natural colon cleanse.

 Prebiotics, on the other hand, is the fibre that feeds the microbiome.
 In short, your gut flora needs to eat and thrives when it gets a healthy dose of prebiotics every day, therefore, incorporating a diet rich in prebiotic foods contributes directly to good gut health.

 Some common prebiotic-rich foods include garlic, onions, bananas, asparagus, oats, apples, and flaxseeds.